digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 The UI look-and-feel dynamically adjusts to dark and light themes.
 The application may optionally run in the system tray of KDE, Deepin, GNOME, and Xfce (and possibly others).
-For desktops that don't integrate with Qt/KDE themeing, the `qt5ct` and `qt6ct` utilities may be used to alter the overall Qt theme.
+For desktops that don't integrate with Qt/KDE theming, the `qt5ct` and `qt6ct` utilities may be used to alter the overall Qt theme.

 The UI provides an optional *ambient-light slider* for simultaneously adjusting